elitheslime01/Byte-Airlines/README.md

 # Byte-Airlines
-A Final Term Requirement developing an Airline Ticketing System using C# Object-Oriented Programming.
+An Airline Ticketing System using C# Object-Oriented Programming.
 Developed usig C# OOP, Visual Studio, .NET, MySQL, and XAMPP.

 Requirements:
 Install Visual Studio for reading and editing of source